todogroup/osposurvey/2019/questions.md

 * Yes
 * No
 * Don't know
->ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 3
+>ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 5

+### Part 2b
+16. If yes, please provide one or two specific examples.
+* Example 1
+* Example 2

-##
+## Part 3

 18. When does your company plan to start a program?
 * Next 6 months